MKleidman/google_login/README.md

 2) add google_login to your INSTALLED_APPS

-3) make sure GOOGLE_CLIENT_ID is in your django settings
+3) make sure GOOGLE_CLIENT_ID and HOSTNAME are in your django settings

 4) add the following to your urls.py: